homerhanumat/bpexploder/README.md

 Known Issues
 ------------

--   Tooltips are not visible in R Markdown documents rendered with the Leonids theme from the `prettydoc` package.
+-   Using the Leonids theme from the `prettydoc` R Markdown package, tooltips are not visible in Firefox or Safari.
+(They do show in Chrome.)
 -   When `htmlwidgets::createWidget()` makes a widget it gives it a random Id number.
 For some reason this can result in spurious warnings concerning the hidden varible `.Random.Seed`.
 To work around this, set a seed in the `setup` chunk of your R Markdown document, e.g.:

     ``` r